-Management performed an assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2019 based on the framework in "Internal Control-Integrated Framework (2013)" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The objective of this assessment was to determine whether the Company's internal control over financial reporting was effective as of December 31, 2019.
-Based on that assessment management believes that due to the acquisition of Kilpatrick Life on December 13, 2019, the Company's internal control over financial reporting was not effective as of December 31, 2019.
+Management performed an assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2020 based on the framework in "Internal Control-Integrated Framework (2013)" issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+The objective of this assessment was to determine whether the Company's internal control over financial reporting was effective as of December 31, 2020.
+Based on that assessment management believes that at December 31, 2020, the Company's internal control over financial reporting was effective.